firebase/firebase-ios-sdk/ROADMAP.md

 ## Other

 Check out the [issue list](https://github.com/firebase/firebase-ios-sdk/issues).
-Indicate your interest for a bug fix or feature request with a thumbs-up or a comment indicating your interest in making a contribution.
+Indicate your interest in contributing to a bug fix or feature request with a comment.
+If you would like someone else to solve it, add a thumbs-up.

 If you don't see the feature you're looking for, please add a [Feature Request](https://github.com/firebase/firebase-ios-sdk/issues/new/choose).